nixmade/pippy-test/README.md

 # Repository for testing pippy

-NoTriggers - Shows worklfow which is not pippy ready
+NoTriggers - Shows worklfow which is not pippy ready.